chef/chef-web-docs/_vendor/github.com/inspec/inspec/docs-chef-io/content/inspec/resources/ssl.md

       end
     end

-There are two ways to run the `ssl-baseline` example profile to test SSL via the `ssl` resource.
+There are two ways to run the `ssl-baseline` example profile to test TLS/SSL via the `ssl` resource.

 Clone the profile: